tessgi/TessGiWebsite/content/pages/the-mission/second-extended.md

 In Cycle 5 Key-Project proposal categories will once again be available.
 These are programs will have a maximum duration of 36 months and as such cover Cycle 5 and 6+.

 Ground-based observing focused programs are also solicited provided that they support the analysis and/or interpretation of TESS data.
 Up to $500K will be used to support ground-based programs.

+In addition to joint Swift and Fermi programs, Cycle 5 (and beyond) will solicit a new NICER joint program.

 As in the first extended mission, TESS will observe each sector continuously for two spacecraft orbits, ~27 days.
 Data are planned to be downloaded twice per orbit, approximately every 7 days.